focusedhunts/security-ai-starter-prompts/README.md

 ------------------

-Today, March 20, 2026, I have deleted all GitHub data to GitLab.
+Today, March 20, 2026, we have deleted all GitHub data to GitLab.

 This post is left as it was printed in a book and I honestly never saw this coming by GitHub.

 From today forward, all Focused Hunts code and repositories will be moved to GitLab - https://gitlab.com/focused.hunts